 As Clinical Director, he supervises our clinical staff, and performs clinical reviews and case consultations of treatment services along with chart audits for medical necessity and compliance with insurance billing standards.
 He is especially adept at shepherding high-risk cases through the treatment process, providing coordinated treatment planning, interventions, and discharge planning with treatment providers.

 Dr. Grosso holds a credential as a Licensed Marriage and Family Therapist with the State of California.
 He received his Doctor of Psychology (Psy.D.) credential from the American Behavior Studies Institute, with an additional Certificate of Specialty in Treatment of Chemical Dependency.
 He received his M.A. in Psychology specializing in Marriage and Family Therapy from Chapman University.
-He holds a professional membership in the California Association of Marriage and Family Therapists.
+He holds a professional membership in the California Association of Marriage and Family Therapists (CAMFT).

 ELIZABETH WATERMAN, Psy.D.